 In the Enable Folder Auditing article, you will find 1) how to configure Group Policy for a domain without the Group Policy Management feature, as well as 2) how to configure it with the Group Policy Management feature and how to configure Windows file auditing.

-If you don’t have a third-party file-auditing solution, you will have to get accustomed to using the Windows Security Event Log to manually review who did what, when, and where.
+If you don’t have a third-party Windows file auditing solution, you will have to get accustomed to using the Windows Security Event Log to manually review who did what, when, and where.
 That’s just the tip of the iceberg.

-Track all security-related events in your environment from a single console by using SysKit.
+Track all security-related events in your environment from a single console by using SysKit Monitor.

 With this server monitoring and administration tool, you can track all user activities on the file system.